9 Wrong Ways to React in Case of an Emergency

 4. Overlooking the Directions Given

-There are procedures to be followed in any forecastable emergency, like flood risks, hurricane or fires.
+There are procedures to be followed in any forecastable emergency, like flood risks, hurricanes, or fires.
 The assigned responsible authorities will estimate the situation, including the circumstances before and during, and of course, after the specific emergency.

-So if you are advised or asked to leave your property and move to assigned space, shelter or well-protected grounds, do not avoid to act immediately.
+So if you are advised or asked to leave your property and move to an assigned space, shelter, or well-protected grounds, do not avoid acting immediately.
 Follow their orders, they are the only ones in a position to be up-to-date with the latest news and security and safety actions to be taken.

 5. Using Generators Within the Shelter